Trinidad Huerta: Last years

-Towards the end of 1858, Huerta settled in Barcelona, where he offered several concerts.
-In one of them, held at the Odeón theater, he presented his son as a violinist of great potential.

-On January 7, 1865, the writer Philibert Audebrand published an article titled "L’Hymne de Riégo" in the literary magazine Revue de Paris.
-In it, he recounts his meeting with Huerta at the home of Charles Philipon, states that he was known as "the best musician of modern Spain," and attributes the authorship of the Himno de Riego to him.
+Towards the end of 1858, Huerta settled in Barcelona, where he played several concerts, including one held at the Odeón theater where he presented his son as a violinist of great potential.
+On January 7, 1865, writer Philibert Audebrand published an article titled "L'Hymne de Riégo" in the literary magazine Revue de Paris, where he recounts his meeting with Huerta at the Charles Philipon home and states that he was known as "the best musician of modern Spain", attributing the authorship of the Himno de Riego to him.

-In December 1871, he played in Brussels before the queen of Belgium.
-In the same city, in April 1872, he played the last concert of which there is knowledge.
+In Brussels, he played before the queen of Belgium in December 1871, and played his last known concert in April 1872.
 Two years later, a newspaper article published in La España Musical stated that he was in conditions of poverty, forced to play the guitar in the streets of Paris.

 Huerta died in Paris on June 19, 1874, almost forgotten.
 His remains were modestly buried in the Père Lachaise Cemetery.

 Legacy

-The critic Antonio Fargas y Soler attributed Trinidad Huerta's success in Europe to his strumming technique.
+Critic Antonio Fargas y Soler attributed Trinidad Huerta's success in Europe to his strumming technique.
 Although he is a little-known figure today, Huerta was in his time one of the most prominent personalities in 19th-century music.
-In recent decades, some performers and researchers have begun to recover his work and recognize his role in the history of the instrument.
+In recent decades, performers and researchers have begun to recover his work and recognize his role in the history of the instrument.

+His skill with the guitar earned him the nickname "the Paganini of the guitar".
+He was praised by his contemporaries, including writer Victor Hugo and composer Hector Berlioz, who characterized him as one of the three best musicians of his time.